New ‘Uncounted’ report explores chicken death rates on factory farms; 500 million die before slaughter

 Each year, over 500 million chickens die on farms without a reported cause– succumbing before slaughter from disease, organ failure, and neglect.

-The birds that remain spend their lives in overcrowded sheds, unable to stand, feed or walk due to genetic deformities on a litter, riddled with ammonia and feces, that has never been changed in their lifetime.
-Stressed to exhaustion and unable to protect themselves against infection from the variety of bacteria they are exposed to, entire flocks become diseased and individuals die on farms, are killed by workers or die during transport.
+The remaining birds spend their lives in overcrowded sheds, unable to stand, feed, or walk due to genetic deformities in litter riddled with ammonia and feces that have never been changed.
+Stressed to exhaustion and unable to protect themselves against infection from the variety of bacteria they are exposed to, entire flocks become diseased, and individuals die on farms, are killed by workers, or die during transport.

 Read the full report: Report: Mortality in broiler chickens